 Important: Skimlinks also has a separate Skimwords software, which is intrusive and adds links to keywords.
 We're not using that software, so please don't confuse the two.

-It doesn't change the post content or link destination Back to top
+Does it change the post content or link destination?

 Forum posts will remain as they were originally written.
 We won't be altering the content at all.
 If Skimlinks and affiliated forum links are switched on, when you click a link you will go to exactly the same place as the original poster intended — so if it's a ballpoint pen on Amazon, it's the same ballpoint pen.